jugonzal/lectures/w4d4-promises-try-catch/README.md

+Hey all,

+I know today's lecture was a challenging one.
+Proper handling of async conditions is difficult and the source of many errors at runtime.

+This is what we covered today:

-- simple scenario for error handling
+- simple scenario for error handling `try/catch`
-- async
+- test with asynchronous functions
 - how to handle error conditions with async (callbacks)
 - better way: promises
-- create your own
+- create your own Promise
 - build error traps around promises
 - async/await
 - combine with simple error handling scenario

 # Errors and Promises